studkozlov/BPControlRoomWebAPI/README.md

 	<li>Nothing is being written or changed in BP database directly.</li></ul></li>
 <li><b>Authentication schemes</b>: Support of both, user/password and SSO authentication.</li>
 <li><b>Easier deployment (vs BP official components)</b>: Run SQL scripts; deploy 2 components, API and client, to IIS; adjust config and settings.</li>
 <li><b>Version-agnostic</b>: one client can connect to BP environments of different versions.
-No need to install several separate versions of BP to connect to different environments.</li>
+No need to install several separate versions of BP to connect to different environments (valid only for SSO authentication with subsequent monitoring activities).</li>
 <li><b>Old versions support</b>: is compatible with BP v7.0+ and v6.0+ (that are not compatible with official Blue Prism API).
 Older versions were not tested.</li>
 <li><b>Familiar friendly interface</b>: html client mimics desktop control room well known to everyone working with BP.</li>
 <li><b>Self-sufficient client</b>: written in vanilla JS; well-portable incorporating HTML, CSS and JS in one file.
-Doesn't link to any external resources (though SSO logging option requires one side JS library).</li>
+Doesn't link to any external resources (though SSO authentication option requires one external JS library).</li>
 <li><b>Extendable</b>: open for adding new functionality.</li>
 </ul>
 <br>